 Summary - The Company is engaged in the acquisition, exploration, development and extraction of natural mineral resources.
 The Company acquired ESM located in Governeur, New York, USA on December 30, 2016.
 Prior to this ESM was on care and maintenance since 2008.
 In January 2018 the Company began ramping up operations and commenced milling in March 2018.
 The Company's primary product is zinc concentrate.
 Average mill throughput ramped up from 152 tons per day ("tpd") at a grade of 10.4% zinc and 84.1% recovery in the first quarter of the year to 515 tpd at a grade of 8.0% zinc and 94.3% recovery for the full year ended December 31, 2018.
-The Company also announced positive results from its 2018 exploration program at ESM.
-The 2018 underground delineation drilling program was designed to test the up-plunge extension of the mineralization at the NE Fowler zone and upgrade the 2017 PEA resource classification from the inferred category to the indicated category.
-The program demonstrated that the mineralization continues up-plunge, thickens to the west and north, and remains open in both directions.
-This indicates that the main part of the mineralized zone may not yet be discovered.
-Seven holes have been planned, which total
+Production continued to ramp up throughout 2019 as efficiencies were realized through the restructuring of the ESM operation in the first quarter of the year.
+The average mill throughput for the full year ended December 31, 2019 was 600 tpd at a grade of 8.3% and 96.4% recovery.
+The Company also continued to build on positive exploration drill results from 2018.
+Underground drill programs in 2019 focused on advancing definition drilling in both New Fold and #2D utilizing ESM underground drills and labour.
+A total of 60 holes totaling 22,096 feet were drilled during the year, including 19 holes and 4,624 feet in the fourth quarter of 2019.
+Mineralization in both these zones continues to define longhole stope mineralization scheduled for production in 2020.
+Surface exploration drilling commenced on two of the three zones of near surface mineralization (Hoist House and Turnpike).
+A total of 36 holes totaling 8,149 feet were drilled at Hoist House and 26 holes totaling 9,033 feet were drilled at Turnpike.
+Results indicate that the near surface mineralization, extends from surface to a depth of approximately 300 feet and has the potential to be sourced by open-pit mining and provide low-cost incremental feed to the under-utilized mill at ESM.
+The third zone, Pumphouse, is planned to be drilled in the first quarter of 2020.